 This Christmas Morning Punch is delightful and outrageously easy to make.
 It’s made with 100% fruit juices from cranberries, oranges and pineapples.
 It’s super easy to put together and makes a perfectly bright citrus punch to start everyone’s day.
-With a spiked option.
 It’s also easy to make paleo and vegan!

 This fruit punch only requires 3 ingredients (4 if using unsweetened cranberry juice), plus some fresh cut fruit making it super simple, yet completely amazing.
 It serves eigth, but you can easily double or triple the recipe for a bigger batch.

 It’s a tradition at my house to have a great tasting punch to wake up to on Christmas morning.
-Just like this Alcoholic Wassail Recipe, it just sings out – it’s Christmas!
+Just like this Alcoholic Wassail Recipe, it’s perfect for Christmas!

 And this punch is perfect: it’s quick, easy and healthy!

 The easiest thing to do during this hectic season is to forget about making drinks, but you can easily serve up this festive drink and let the jubilee begin.

 - Cranberry juice – sweetened or unsweetened.
 More on this below.

 - Maple syrup or runny honey – only if you’re using unsweetened cranberry juice.
 You can use a different sweetener, if you’d like.